petrohi/k155la3/content/posts/2022/tensil_ultra96v2_yolo.md

 sudo pip install tflite_runtime-2.8.0-cp38-cp38-linux_aarch64.whl
 ```

-Finally, we will need the TF-Lite model to run the postprocessing in Yolo V4 Tiny and text labels for the COCO dataset.
-Download these files into `/home/xilinx` on the development board.
+Finally, we will need the TF-Lite model to run the postprocessing in Yolo V4 Tiny.
+We prepared this model for you as well.
+We'll also need text labels for the COCO dataset used for training the Yolo model.
+Download these files into `/home/xilinx` by running these commands on the development board.

 ```bash
 wget https://github.com/tensil-ai/tensil-models/raw/main/yolov4_tiny_192_post.tflite